andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 _[Cat Hicks](https://leaddev.com/community/cat-hicks)_

 This was a very academic talk, with a much more rigorous evidence base than usual.
-Unfortunately I found it bit unclear and unfocused, and I think it tried to cover too much given the timeslot for the talk.
+Unfortunately, I found it a bit unclear and unfocused, and I think it tried to cover too much given the timeslot for the talk.

 When we join a new company we look for signals about what success means in that organisation.
+We use our biases and preconceptions about what a success requires in a field to decide who is brilliant - our biases and preconceptions can be wrong!

+There was quite a lot about the AI Skill Threat and how it interactives with a thriving culture, and a contest culture in an organisation.

 A learning culture drives up productivity.